chexbox/AlgCalc/README.md

 * It looks prettier (09 April, 2018)
 * Some advanced functions work (10 April, 2018)
 * More pages are available (11 April, 2018)
+* The site is themeable!
+(19 April, 2018)

 # Summary
 * Free open source algebra calculator
 * https://chexbox.github.io/Algebra-Calculator/
 * Mainly uses javascript and HTML
 * Potentialy uses canvas for graphing in the future
-* We have a little done!
+* We have a little more done!